snehil66/Namma_Yatri_Analysis/README.md

 - **Searches: 2161**
 - **Estimates Generated: 1758**
 - **Quotes Provided: 1277**
-- **Driver Earnings: ₹ 751,000**
+- **Driver Earnings: ₹ 7,51,000**
 - **Conversion Rate: 45%**

 #### Trips vs Duration:
   - The count of trips decreases as the duration increases, with the highest number of trips occurring within the shortest duration range.

 #### Fare vs Duration:
   - Fares increase proportionally with the duration of the trips.
-The highest fare recorded is 40,000 units for the longest duration range.
+The highest fare recorded is ₹ 40,000 for the longest duration range.

 #### Distance vs Duration:
   - Distance covered also increases with trip duration.
-The maximum distance recorded is 1000 units for the longest duration range.
+The maximum distance recorded is **1000km** for the longest duration range.

 ### Detailed Analysis: